Ailuropoda1864/Iowa-liquor-sales/README.md

 2. We're using linear regression for our models.
 Find the best model you can, but don't fret if you cannot get a really good model.
 We'll learn techniques later that will help improve your analysis, such as _classifying store types_.
 For now, do the best you can with the tools that you have.

-3. Take advantage of pandas as much as possible -- the `groupby`, `summation`, and other features of DataFrames can make computing the necessary summary data much easier.
+3. Take advantage of pandas as much as possible -- the `groupby`, `sum`, and other features of DataFrames can make computing the necessary summary data much easier.
 This is a great time to practice what you learned in Week 2!

 4. Take care in the presentation of your results.
 Your audience non-technical, so explain your findings in accessible language.